On this page:

 ii. the debtor’s creditors exceed $1million and their proposal would provide an insignificant return

-In regions where a large number of meetings are held per annum it may not be possible to attend all meetings exhibiting one or more of the above criteria.
-In these circumstance,s AFSA Regulation and Enforcement will exercise judgement as to which meetings are attended.
+In locations where a large number of meetings are held per annum it may not be possible to attend all meetings exhibiting one or more of the above criteria.
+In these circumstances we will exercise judgement as to which meetings are attended.

 Prior to the meeting